 A precise understanding of thermal expansion behaviour provides crucial insight into firing processes, the influence of additives, reaction kinetics and other important aspects of how materials respond to environmental changes.
 Typical applications include: the determination of the coefficient of thermal expansion, annealing studies, determination of glass transition point, softening point, densification, kinetics and sintering studies.

+TAL offers dilatometry measurement services using our inhouse developed Ctherm Dil system.
 A sample is placed inside a retractable, tubular furnace.
 A spring-loaded pushrod is positioned against the sample.
 The opposite end of the pushrod is connected to a linear variable displacement transducer (LVDT).
-The dimensional change of the sample resulting from the controlled temperature program is measured as the pushod physically transmits the length change to the LVDT.
+The dimensional change of the sample resulting from the controlled temperature program is measured as the pushrod physically transmits the length change to the LVDT.
 The displacement is recorded in relation to the temperature recorded with a thermocouple located next to the sample.
 A calibration or correction curve is applied in compensating for the expansion of the sample holder and pushrod.
+We offer analysis of materials from room temperature to 1600 °C and under inert, oxidizing or ambient atmospheres.

 Request a Quote